How no exam life insurance works

 In addition, premiums for simplified issue insurance may be higher than standard life insurance.
-These types of policies could also have lower limits on the amount of coverage you can buy.
-But for certain persons and certain needs, they may be the ideal choice—a way to buy some valuable life insurance protection quickly and easily.
+These types of policies could also have lower limits on the amount of coverage you could buy.
+But for certain persons and certain needs, they may be the ideal choice—a way to buy some valuable life insurance coverage quickly and easily.

 Group life insurance

 Many employers offer their workers group life insurance plans at little to no cost.
 Often no medical exam is required to sign up for these life insurance policies.
 However, the coverage offered is usually basic and may not be enough to care for children or a spouse for the long term.
 Make sure you’re satisfied with the death benefit before you decide to make this your only life insurance.

 Conclusion: what’s right for you?

 You may be surprised to find out that there are so many kinds of life insurance that don’t require a medical exam; however, how can you know which one is right for you?

 - If you are younger and in good health, and if you don’t mind a longer, more in-depth process in exchange for lower rates, an accelerated underwriting policy could be right for you.